Trevor Roberts, 2nd Baron Clwyd: Background and early life

 Roberts was the son of John Roberts, 1st Baron Clwyd and of Hannah, Lady Roberts, a daughter of William Sproston Caine MP.
 He was also the grandson of John Roberts MP, of Abergele, Denbighshire.

 He was educated at Gresham's School and Trinity College, Cambridge (BA 1922).

 Career

 Roberts was admitted a barrister of Gray's Inn in 1930 and served as assistant secretary of commissions in the Lord Chancellor's Department of the House of Lords from 1948 to 1961.
 He was appointed a JP for London in 1950 and succeeded his father as a member of the House of Lords in 1955.
 He had houses in London and in Selborne, Hampshire.

 Family

 In 1932, Roberts married Joan de Bois (died 1985), daughter of Charles R. Murray, of Partickhill, Glasgow, and they had one son, John Anthony Roberts, 3rd Baron Clwyd (born 2 January 1935, died 2006) and one daughter Alison Roberts, (born 24 February 1939).
+His brother was the composer Mervyn Roberts (1906-1990).